 History.
 The Capitol Corridor service began in December 1991 with six daily trains between San Jose and Sacramento.
 The CCJPA assumed management responsibility for the service in October 1998.
-Since then, Capitol Corridor has grown into the third busiest intercity passenger rail service in the nation.
 In August 2006, the CCJPA expanded service from 24 to 32 weekday trains between Sacramento and Oakland and from eight to 14 daily trains continuing to San Jose.
-In August 2012, the CCJPA utilized the reconfigured Sacramento station to optimize operational cost effectiveness and reduced service to 30 daily round trips between Sacramento and Oakland (freeing up the two allotted track capacity slots to the San Joaquin Intercity Passenger Rail service).
+In August 2012, the CCJPA utilized the reconfigured Sacramento station to optimize operational cost effectiveness and reduced service to 30 daily round trips between Sacramento and Oakland

 Operating Plan.
-Due to the COVID-19 global pandemic, CCJPA reduced service beginning in March 2020 and will continue to operate a temporary reduced operating plan for train and bus service into the first quarter of FY 2021-22 with a goal to transition to full service in the second quarter.
-For the purposes of budget forecasting, the business plan reflects these presumed service levels but may need to be adjusted based on changing health and financial conditions.
-Operating plan changes in the next fiscal year include the full implementation of a paper-free Transit Transfer Program.
+Due to the COVID-19 global pandemic, CCJPA reduced service beginning in March 2020 and expects to continue to operate a temporary reduced operating plan for train and bus service until at least the first quarter of FY 2022-23.
+For the purposes of budget forecasting, the business plan reflects a presumed return to full service during the first quarter of FY 2022-23 but future adjustments in those assumptions will be based on changing health and financial conditions as well as equipment availability.

 The basic operating costs for the Capitol Corridor conform with Section 209 of the Passenger Rail Improvement and Investment Act of 2008 (PRIIA).
-This policy is used to develop the costs for the FY 2021-22 and any future CCJPA/Amtrak operating agreement, as summarized in the table below for the upcoming fiscal years.
+This policy is used to develop the costs for the FY 2022-23 and any future CCJPA/Amtrak operating agreement, as summarized in the table below for the upcoming fiscal years.
+There has been a level of unpredictability in Amtrak operating costs, and operating efficiency requires significant improvement in order to return to full service.

-FY 20 FY 2022-23 Capitol Corridor Route Q1, Reduced Service Q 2 - 4, Full Service Q 1 - 4, Full Service Sacramento - Oakland 22 weekday/18 weekend 30 weekday/22 weekend 30 weekday/22 weekend trains trains trains Oakland - San Jose 14 daily trains 14 daily trains 14 daily trains Sacramento - Roseville 2 daily trains 2 daily trains (with plans for 2 daily trains (with plans for up to 20) up to 20) Roseville - Auburn 2 daily trains 2 daily trains 2 daily trains Operations Budget \$61.04 \$62.26 million
+Capitol Corridor Route FY 2022-23 FY 2023-24 Sacramento - Oakland 30 weekday/22 weekend trains 30 weekday/22 weekend trains Oakland - San Jose 14 daily trains 14 daily trains Sacramento - Roseville 2 daily trains (with plans for up to 20) 2 daily trains (with plans for up to 20) Roseville - Auburn 2 daily trains 2 daily trains Operations Budget \$39,682,000 \$36,503,000